 Email Our Southeast Office

+Bonnie, once a volunteer for the federation, joined the staff in 2019 and coordinates the education and outreach programs in the southeast region while managing the region’s volunteers, interns, events, coastal ambassador program, and administrative tasks.
 Bonnie, originally from Richmond, VA, graduated from the University of North Carolina Wilmington in 2014 with a Bachelor of Science in Marine Biology.
-After interning with the U.S. Army Corps of Engineers as an environmental educator and working as the Swamp Boat Captain for Shallotte River Swamp Park providing educational tours on local flora and fauna, she dedicated her time to being the Volunteer Coordinator for Plastic Ocean Project.
-Starting January 2019, she shifted her efforts to outreach, volunteer coordination, program implementation, and administrative work for the federation.
+Interning with the U.S. Army Corps of Engineers as an environmental educator, working as the Swamp Boat Captain for Shallotte River Swamp Park providing educational tours on local flora and fauna, and coordinating volunteers for Plastic Ocean Project inspired and influenced her passion for environmental education and outreach.

 Tracy joined the federation in 1996 and leads our regional office in Wilmington.
 She holds a master’s degree in marine science and a Bachelor of Science in geology from the College of William and Mary.
 Having held positions with the Virginia Institute of Marine Science and the Delaware Department of Natural Resources and Environmental Control and as a private consultant, she has accumulated more than two decades of experience in coastal policy and planning and in implementing conservation projects.